OpenMatchmaking/documentation/docs/README.md

 - Content

 ### Header info
 - Request ID - A unique identifier per each incoming request.
+Should be specified for any message, that passed into/from message queue.
 - Microservice name - A unique microservice name which is used for understanding which service should process this request.
+- Request URI - String which is used to identify a resource.
+- HTTP method - Applied HTTP method over the resource.
+Just provide it as is in message further.
+- Expires-At - Specified the time, when the message should be dropped from a message queue.
+Optional.

 ### Content
 Contains data, that could be used for processing by one the existing microservices.
 If no data required, that left this field as an empty dictionary.